 Within Financial services: litigation, Sidley Austin LLP is a second tier firm,

-Within Municipal bankruptcy, Sidley Austin LLP is a third tier firm,
+Within Municipal bankruptcy, Sidley Austin LLP is a second tier firm,

 Within Project finance, Sidley Austin LLP is a third tier firm,

-Within Structured finance , Sidley Austin LLP is a second tier firm,
+Within Structured finance, Sidley Austin LLP is a first tier firm,

 United States: Industry focus